-We and XM have been in discussions with the Enforcement Bureau of the FCC to settle outstanding enforcement matters.
-In 2006, the FCC commenced investigations regarding the compliance of certain radios that include FM transmitters with the agency's rules, and the compliance of certain terrestrial repeaters with the special temporary authority granted b the FCC.
-We expect to enter into a Consent Decree with the FCC terminating these inquiries.
-As part of a possible Consent Decree, the companies expect to agree, among other things, to:
+We and XM have recently concluded discussions with the Enforcement Bureau of the FCC to settle outstanding enforcement matters.
+In 2006, the FCC commenced investigations regarding the compliance of certain radios that include FM transmitters with the agency's rules, and the compliance of certain terrestrial repeaters with the special temporary authority granted by the FCC.
+We and XM entered into Consent Decrees with the FCC terminating these inquiries.
+As part of the Consent Decrees, the companies agreed, among other things, to:

-- take steps to address any potentially non-compliant radios remaining in the hands of consumers, pursuant to comprehensive compliance plans; - in the case of XM, within 60 days of the order adopting the XM Consent Decree, shut down 50 variant terrestrial repeaters, and shut down or bring into compliance an additional 50 variant terrestrial repeaters; - in the case of Sirius, receive special temporary authority to operate two of its eleven variant terrestrial repeaters.
+- · take steps to address any potentially non-compliant radios remaining in the hands of consumers, pursuant to comprehensive compliance plans; - in the case of XM, within 60 days of the order adopting the XM Consent Decree, shut down 50 variant terrestrial repeaters, and shut down or bring into compliance an additional 50 variant terrestrial repeaters; - in the case of Sirius, receive special temporary authority to operate two of its eleven variant terrestrial repeaters.
 These eleven terrestrial repeaters were shut off by Sirius in October 2006; and - make voluntary contributions to the United States Treasury of approximately \$17 million, in the case of XM, and approximately \$2 million, in the case of Sirius.